TheCause/MidJourney_PromptHelper/README.md

 data extractions based on "V4 Midjourney Reference Sheets"

+/!\ if you have information about the creator of this spreadsheet, please give it to me so that I can inform the users that all the data on which exist thanks to him.

 the idea is to get the data from the google sheet and format them to allow another use (webapp/site etc...)

 It is obvious that this procedure does not allow to automate the updates but there are always other ways to do it